jwyterlin/Hello-Apple-Watch/README.md

 # Hello Apple Watch
-An application for Apple Watch using Glance and Notifications
+An application for Apple Watch listing foods like a delivery service to example its funcionalities.

 ## To run the WatchKit App